SudeshNaidoo/sudeshnaidoo.github.io/about.md

 ---
-layout: about
+layout: post
-title: About
+title: About Me
 ---

 ## About

-Hi, nice to meet you.
+Hi, Welcome to my e-Portfolio for Risk management module.